| |

 Reviewed by Margaret Sankey

-de Hastingae Proelio" of Guy Bishop of Amiens, ed. by Frank
+de Hastingae Proelio" of Guy Bishop of Amiens --

 Reviewed by Susan Rose